beckhamwjc/ML-DFA/README.md

 Refer to [PySCF Manual](https://pyscf.org/user/dft.html) and [PySCF Examples](https://github.com/pyscf/pyscf/tree/master/examples/dft) for further information.

 ## Train an ML-DFA
-Procedures for training:
+Procedures for training using `ML-DFA/train/training.py`:
-1. Change the structure of the ANN in the `ML-DFA/training/snn_3h.py` if you do not want a three-hidden-layer network.
+1. Change the structure of the ANN in the `ML-DFA/train/snn_3h.py` if you do not want a three-hidden-layer network.
 Note that if you change the number of hidden layers, you have to update the weight assignment step from *line 186* to *line 208*, *line 306* and from *line 323* to *line 345*.
 Just follow the my example and be careful with the name of each layer in `snn_para`.
 You may want to print `snn_para` to check if you have got the names right.
-After training, update *line 87* to *line 107* in the `ML-DFA/training/predict.py` for test.
+After training, update *line 87* to *line 107* in the `ML-DFA/test/predict.py` for test.
 2. Assign the scaling factor for each layer of weights starting from *line 15*.
-3. Assign the number of hidden neuron
+3. Assign the number of hidden neurons in order to the variable `hidden` on *line 26*.
+4. You have to configure some codes starting from *line 72* of `eval_xc_ml` on *line 33* **if you want to correct DFAs other than B3LYP**.
+Need to change *line
+5. Fill in the reference TEs and AEs for `TE_ccsd` and `AE_ccsd` on *line 95,96*.
+6. Choose the basis set of your desire on *line 100*.
+7. Fill in the path to the input geomoetry, charge and spin for each species.
+Configure *line 175* - *line 180* accordingly.
+8.